PLCnext/CppExamples/README.md

 Furthermore you can help us by discussing issues and letting us know where you have problems or where others could struggle.

 ## Feedback
-* Ask a question in our [Forum](https://www.plcnext-community.net/en/discussions-2-offcanvas/forums.html)
+* Ask a question in the [PLCnext Community's Forum](https://www.plcnext-community.net/forum/#/categories)
 * Request a new feature or example to be added on [GitHub](CONTRIBUTING.md)
 * Vote for [Popular Feature Requests](https://github.com/PLCnext/CppExamples/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc)
 * File a bug in [GitHub Issues](https://github.com/PLCnext/CppExamples/issues)